cterrazas2/pyvet/README.md

 A Python library to research and analyze veteran data from the [Veterans Affairs](https://github.com/department-of-veterans-affairs) (VA) Lighthouse API.

-The [VA Lighthouse API](https://developer.va.gov) provides different types of veteran data through a subset of the following apis (internal VA apis are not supported):
+The [VA Lighthouse API](https://developer.va.gov) provides different types of veteran data through a subset of the following apis (internal VA and Oauth token apis are not yet supported):

 -  Benefits API
 -  Facilities API